ibm-bluemix-mobile-services/bluemix-generator/contributing.md

 search the list to see if your issue has already been raised.

-A good bug report is one that make it easy for us to understand what you were trying to do and what went wrong.
-Provide as much context as possible so we can try to recreate the issue.
+A good bug report is one that make it easy for us to understand what you were trying to do, and what went wrong.
+Provide as much context as possible, so we can try to recreate the issue.

 ### Coding standards